 Markets will decline.
 But will they go up 30% before they next pull back by 20%?

 Will you have the discipline to put money back to work when it falls by a certain level, even if everyone else is taking money out?
-Did you have the discipline to put money to work in March this year when markets were down by 30%?
+Did you have the discipline to put money to work in March 2020 when markets were down by 30%?

 Worrying about not investing at the peak of the market is distracting you from what you should really be thinking about: positioning yourself in the markets for the long-term by buying and holding your investments to have the greatest chance of success in reaching your goals.

 Just for the sake of comparison, the MSCI World Index from January 1970 to May 2020 had an annualised USD return of 8.57%, equivalent to a total return of 6,243%.
-In Singapore Dollar terms (given Singapore Dollar appreciation over the period), this is an annualised return of 6.90%, equivalent to a total return of 2,794%.
+In Singapore dollar (SGD) terms (given the SGD appreciation over the period), this is an annualised return of 6.90%, equivalent to a total return of 2,794%.

-Ending with one of our favourite quotes by the founder of one of our favorite fund managers,
+Ending with one of our favourite quotes by the founder of one of our favourite fund managers,

 "You've already paid for the risk, so it might be good to stick around for the expected return."